- Things to Know

 Studies have shown that both moderate and heavy alcohol consumption will affect vitamin B12 levels.
 One study showed a 5% decrease in mean serum vitamin B12 concentrations when consumption of alcohol increased from 0 to 30 grams of alcohol/day.

 The RDA for vitamin B12 is 2.4 mcg for men and women over 14 years old.
 A deficiency can be treated with injections when there are issues with being able to properly absorb this vitamin.
-Oral supplements have been shown to be effective with doses starting at 2,000 mcg daily, followed by a decrease to 1,000 mcg daily, then weekly and finally down to monthly.
+Oral supplements are effective with doses starting at 2,000 mcg daily, followed by a decrease to 1,000 mcg daily, then weekly, and finally down to monthly.
 None of this is specifically for alcohol-induced deficiencies.
 The continued use of alcohol could alter the treatment needed.
 It's best to consult with your physician if you suspect a deficiency.

 Alcohol consumption can cause a loss of calcium in the body by increasing urinary calcium excretion.
 Calcium deficiency can also lead to osteoporosis.
 Research shows that continued heavy alcohol use, especially during adolescence and young adult years, can dramatically affect bone health and increases the risk of osteoporosis later in life.